robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 you are likely looking at a Python program running on Linux.

 While Django, Pyramid/Pylons, Flask and the rest have been major players in the web framework space for years (and still are) I submit they are not Python's major domain or strength.
 For one, it wasn't until recently that they supported Python3.
-Many of them still don't support asyncio, which seems like Python playing catch-up after the popularity of nginx and node took off (for good reason).
-Python web development still, for the most part, seems to have the WSGI cruft as well.
-A lot of create sites web sites and apps run on Python, but I suggest a strong look at Node for anything network related.
+Many of them still don't support asyncio.
+Python web development still carries the WSGI cruft as well.
+Even though a lot of great sites and apps run on Python, I suggest a strong look at Node for anything network related.

 Node for Network